 Common conditions that may cause infertility include irregular menstrual cycles, polycystic ovarian syndrome (PCOS), endometriosis, uterine fibroids, diminished ovarian reserve (low number of eggs in the ovaries), and male factor-related issues such as low sperm count.
 We also specialize in the treatment of patients with recurrent pregnancy loss and miscarriage.
-Dr. McQueen, an expert in helping patients with recurrent pregnancy loss and miscarriage, currently leads our Recurrent Pregnancy Loss Program.
-Dr. Zamah has a clinical interest in difficult IVF cases, including recurrent implantation failure and cases with poor embryo quality.
+Dr. Zamah has a clinical interest in difficult IVF cases, including recurrent implantation failure, cases with poor embryo quality, and oncofertility.

 In addition to providing services for fertility testing and diagnosis, we offer a wide range of treatments for patients ranging from fertility drug therapy with artificial insemination to in vitro fertilization (IVF) with intracytoplasmic sperm injection (ICSI) and pre-implantation genetic testing of embryos (PGT), including sex selection.
-We also specialize in offering fertility preservation counseling and procedures such as egg and embryo freezing for those patients wishing to preserve their future fertility.
+We also specialize in offering fertility preservation counseling and procedures such as egg and embryo freezing for patients wishing to preserve their future fertility.
 Additionally, we have expertise in offering a full complement of third-party reproductive services if needed, including the use of donor sperm, donor eggs, donor embryos, and gestational carriers (surrogacy).